United States Air Force Security Forces: Air Police

 On 2 January 1948 the Military Police were reformed into the Air Police and established the Air Provost Marshal.
-Immediately twenty-two military police companies were predesignated Air Police squadrons, however the term Air Police did not come into full usage until November 1948.
-The transfer of personnel fully from the Army to the Air Force was supposed to be completed by December 1948, however it was not fully completed until 1953.
+Immediately twenty-two military police companies were predesignated Air Police squadrons, though the term Air Police did not come into full usage until November 1948.
+The full transfer of personnel from the Army to the Air Force was supposed to be completed by December 1948, but was not completed until 1953.
 In April 1952 Army grade titles and MOS designations were replaced with Air Force AFSCs.

 In June 1950 the Air Force began urgent operations focused on air base defense with the outbreak of the Korean War.
 A buildup of ground combat forces began.
 The center of this buildup was the expansion of the Air Force Air Police from 10,000 in July 1950 to 39,000 in December 1951.
 Still, one year into the war the Air Provost Marshal reported that "the Air Force is without policy or tactical doctrine for Air Base Ground Defense."
 In haste, Air Police serving as the cadre of this force were outfitted with armored vehicles, machine guns and recoilless rifles.
 Air base defense was officially implemented by Air Force Regulation (AFR) 355–4 on 3 March 1953.
 AFR 355-4 defined air base defense "as all measures taken by the installation commander to deny hostile forces access to the area encompassing all buildings, equipment, facilities, landing fields, dispersal areas and adjacent terrain."
 However, the regulation did not include provisions for sustained ground defense operations.
 Performance of this mission fell to the provisional base defense task forces to be organized and equipped like infantry.
 It was the Strategic Air Command's (SAC) October 1952 edition of the SAC Manual 205-2 that rejected the notion that the USAF's ground defense mission conflicted with Army functions.
 SAC officials felt that success of the Air Force mission might require point defense elements that the Army could not afford to protect, much less have the Air Force rely on the Army to come to the rescue.
 After the Korean War, General Curtis LeMay had the Air Police begin the Combat Arms Program, to better train airmen in the use of weapons.

 On 1 September 1950 the Air Police School was established at Tyndall Air Force Base.
 In 1952 the Air Police school was transferred to Parks AFB, California, and re-designated the "Air Base Defense School" to emphasize on air base defense capabilities.
 It soon became evident the emphasis on air base defense was not making much headway.
 On 13 October 1956 Air Police training was transferred to Lackland AFB, Texas, where it evolved into Security Police training and eventually became the US Air Force Security Forces Academy.